Br3nnabee/magium-recrystallized/README.md

 Please follow our coding guidelines and check for open issues before starting major changes.
 See the [CONTRIBUTING.md](CONTRIBUTING.md) file for detailed instructions and standards.

+## Documentation

+Unfortunately, due to the complexity associated with this project and the currently sole developer focusing on simply outputting a finished project ASAP, integrated documentation is not available.
+That said, comments are included as much as possible, and for the wasm module decent documentation can be easily viewed via `cargo doc --document-private-items --open`.
+Once more people begin contributing, there will be a concerted effort made to improve the documentation to the point that it is highly browsable, but for the time being this will have to suffice.

 ## License